 As is the case throughout the school, we expect and encourage all children to adhere to high standards of behaviour both in class and on the playground.

 The children in Year 3 have negotiated a set of class rules together and have all agreed to follow these with the understanding that doing so will create a happy learning environment that will help their learning.

 Working together with parents and guardians plays a large part in ensuring there are good relationships and standards of behaviour in school.

-PE takes place every Friday morning.
+- PE takes place every Wednesday Morning.
 Please ensure that your child has a full PE kit in school on this day.
 All items of uniform must also be named.

-Please ensure that your child brings in a named bottle of water every day – reminder, no glass bottles permitted
+- Please ensure that your child brings in a named bottle of water every day – reminder, no glass bottles permitted

 Year 3 Team